dmp1ce/check_cgminer/README.md

 - Power consumption (Attempts to auto detect miner and use hard coded wattage values by default)
 - Electricity rate (Uses USA national average by default)
-- Bitcoin price (Collected from https://apiv2.bitcoinaverage.com/
+- Bitcoin price (Collected from https://apiv2.bitcoinaverage.com/)
 - Difficulty (Collected from https://api-r.bitcoinchain.com/)
-- Block reward (Currently hardcoded at 12.5 BTC)
+- Block reward (Collected from https://api-r.bitcoinchain.com/)
-- Block fees collected (average) (Currently hardcoded at 0 BTC)
+- Block fees collected (average) (Collected from https://api-r.bitcoinchain.com/)
+- Pool fee percentage (Uses 0% fee as default)

-If any of these factors fail to be collected then profitability will not be calculated.
+If any of the factors fail to be collected then profitability will not be calculated.